guardian/support-service-lambdas/README.md

 ## Quality matters
 The testing story is not perfect at the moment!
 You are responsible for getting your own changes into production safely.
 However there are a few common situations you will encounter:

+If you just run `sbt test` it will try to run all the tests, including the tagged ones.
+You may want `sbt local:test`

 ### code only changes
 You can be confident when making code only changes.
-Run `sbt test` to run code only tests (ignores other tests).
+Run `sbt local:test` to run code only tests (ignores other tests).
 They will automatically run on your build of your branch and when you merge to master.

 Add your new tests in the normal way, and don't forget to "Run with Coverage" in IntelliJ.